 Unlike some majors, a history major does not directly lead to one specific career.
 Some students use this degree as a stepping stone into further education.
 Not everyone who majors in history will become an archaeologist, anthropologist, geographer or historian, though that may well be your goal.
 History graduates can be found working in a hugely diverse range of fields.
 Some common history-related careers include:

 Only those with a true understanding for where we’ve been can effectively shape the future.
-If you desire to guide others to a better future in any number of career settings, then consider a major in history as a way to glorify God with the passions and gifts He has given you.
+If you desire to guide others to a better future in any number of career settings, then consider a Christian history degree as a way to glorify God with the passions and gifts He has given you.

 By Amber Gragert